ismith1024/ismith1024.github.io/_posts/2019-04-09-Starbucks_Capstone.md

 **Heuristic Solution**
 The results of the statistical analysis are straightforward conceptually, but dense in terms of volume of information.
 Starbucks' marketing team is directed to the data dump in "findings.csv".

-Since the findings are comprehensive but at times cumbersome to navigate, I would suggest and approach that the marketing team may wish to consider would be to open the results.csv file in a spreadsheet program and autofilter the data.
+Since the findings are comprehensive but at times cumbersome to navigate, I would suggest an approach that the marketing team may wish to consider would be to open the results.csv file in a spreadsheet program and autofilter the data.
 This has the advantage of making the findings accessible to a typical office team member who is not experienced with data science tools.

 **Machine Learning Solution**
 The most significant factors in creating a regression model were the selection of algorithm and the decison on how to manage invalid data entry.